Shermaine & Alan

 Home sweet home!
 Next stop: the couple's new home.

 We were glad that we managed to get some shots of the couple with their bridesmaids and groomsmen before heading to the hotel for their reception!
-Here are some of our favourites taken at Jurong Lake Garden, which opened around the same time as their wedding:
+Here are some of our favorites taken at Jurong Lake Garden, which opened around the same time as their wedding:

 Not forgetting the tea ceremony held at our last stop: the hotel and banquet held at Fairmont, where we had our last session of the actual day!